sebastian-heinz/portaudio/README.md

 Especially:
 ```
 Regarding crossing language boundaries such as calling Java or Lua:
 In general it should be avoided.
-But, in fact, Lua has a bounded time GC so, like the Supercollider language, it could be used in a PortAudio callback
+But, in fact, Lua has a bounded time GC so,
+like the Supercollider language, it could be used in a PortAudio callback
-so long as you make sure it doesn’t violate the points I made above: i.e. avoid calling the OS level memory allocator, file I/O, or doing other things
+so long as you make sure it doesn’t violate the points I made above:
+i.e. avoid calling the OS level memory allocator, file I/O, or doing other things
 which violate the above in your Lua user functions. .
 That said, running Lua in a PortAudio callback is definitely at the experimental end of the spectrum.
 ```

 Exposing PortAudio to GDScript will have some performance overhead and introduces additional audio latency.
-If you are looking to get the most out of PortAudio it would be best to utilzie the CallbackFunction in C++.
+If you are looking for low latency it would be best to utilzie the CallbackFunction in C++.
 To get a better understanding of how long the callback took, the duration in μs (Microsecond) can be obtained from the callback data `PortAudioCallbackData::get_last_call_duration()`.

 ### Frames Per Buffer
 The callback provides a `frames_per_buffer`-variable.
 This does not represent bytes.
 Depending on the format (FLOAT_32 = 4bytes, INT_16 = 2bytes) and channels the buffer size can be calculated.